robertsj/me701/pages/survey_of_scipy.md

       How will students reflect and self-assess their learning?
 -->

-  - Students will clone, modify, and push changes to a remote repository.
-  - Students will fork, clone, modify, push changes to and create a pull request for a remote repository.
   - Students will reflect on their learning by completing their daily log.